 Since its establishment in 1984 as Japan's first private research institute for clinical exercise and nutrition, the Saga Nutraceuticals Research Institute has conducted R&D in various fields related to exercise and nutrition, women's health, and other health issues.
-Ir 2014, one of the largest controlled-environment rooms in Japan was completed at the institute, enabling the recreation of hypoxic environments equivalent to those found at up to an altitude of 5,000 meters, which were previously difficult to recreate, as well as high-temperature/high-humidity and low-temperature/ low-humidity conditions.
-This facility helps advance research into sports nutrition, such as by verifying the effects of fluid and nutritional intake in such environments.
+In 2014, one of the largest controlled-environment rooms in Japan was completed at the institute, enabling the recreation of hypoxic environments equivalent to those found at up to an altitude of 5,000 meters, which were previously difficult to recreate, as well as high-temperature/high-humidity and low-temperature/ low-humidity conditions.
+This facility helps advance research into sports nutrition, such as by verifying the effects of fluid and nutritional intake in such environments. goal is to develop and provide the world with creative products that maintain and improve people's health, backed by scientific evidence.